-The TitleMax repossession policy is based on each state’s laws and the status of the customer’s account.
+Short Answer: The TitleMax repossession policy is based on each state’s laws and the status of the customer’s account.
 Some states allow repossession after as little as one missed payment.
-For more information on TitleMax and repossession, see below.
+For more information on the TitleMax repossession guidelines, including how TitleMax can find your car and what happens after repossession, see below.

 When Does TitleMax Repo Your Car?

 TitleMax’s repossession policy varies by state.
-The customer’s account status is also considered, according to customer service.
+The customer’s account status is also considered, customer service representatives said.

 In some states, a lender can repossess a vehicle after one missed payment if payment isn’t made within a certain time frame.
 For example, in South Carolina, you have 20 days to make your loan current.
 Each state has its own laws and regulations regarding repossession, so you should contact your local lender for specifics.